 She's often shown having people work on her hair and makeup too - you'd think they'd notice pretty quick.

 How did Eric Raymond and the Misfits not end up doing 20 to life for all the crap they pulled?
 Sure, money and lawyers can get you out of some sticky legal troubles, but realistically there are limits to what the courts and the public will tolerate, no matter how rich and famous you are.

 How could Ba Nee's mother have told her that her father was an American with red hair?
-Jerrica says Ba Nee has been in Starlight house since she was a baby,meaning the mother died shortly after the birth( I think I read somewhere that she died on the boat trip from Vietnam)meaning that Ba Nee would've been a baby and there wouldn't remember anything her mother might have said about her father...is anyone else confused here?
+Jerrica says Ba Nee has been in Starlight house since she was a baby,meaning the mother died shortly after the birth( I think I read somewhere that she died on the boat trip from Vietnam)meaning that Ba Nee would've been a baby and therefore wouldn't remember anything her mother might have said about her father...is anyone else confused here?